-Paint and wall coverings are one of the most effective treatments to alter the ambient lighting of a room.
-The use of dark colors will reduce the overall ambient lighting while lighter colors will brighten the room.
-Ceilings painted with an off white paint will increase the brightness of the room and will increase the perceived size of the room, especially when table and floor lamps shine light towards the ceiling.
-Light colored paints should be used on walls and ceilings for patients who require higher illumination.
-Base moldings, door jams, and crown moldings made of dark woods such as mahogany will provide contrasting visual clues to help patients with low vision to navigate more easily and accent the features of the room.
+Paint and wall coverings are among the most effective treatments to alter a room’s ambient lighting.
+Using dark colors will reduce the ambient lighting, while lighter colors will brighten the room.
+Ceilings painted with off-white will increase the room’s brightness and perceived size, especially when table and floor lamps shine light towards the ceiling.
+Use light-colored paints on walls and ceilings for patients who require higher illumination.
+Base moldings, door jams, and crown moldings made of dark woods such as mahogany will provide contrasting visual clues to help low-vision patients navigate more easily and accent the room’s features.
 Conversely, patients who are bothered by light will benefit from using darker paints, floors, and window coverings to reduce the room illumination.

 Lamps and lights can significantly improve the visual function of patients with low vision.
-The first step is to obtain the appropriate ambient illumination.
-This is the amount of light that fills the room and illuminates the ceilings, walls, floors, and furniture, as discussed in the preceding paragraph.
-It is important to note that ambient lighting is not designed to provide lighting for reading, cooking, or performing specific tasks.
+The first step is to obtain the appropriate ambient illumination – light that fills the room and illuminates the ceilings, walls, floors, and furniture, as discussed in the preceding paragraph.
+It is important to note that ambient lighting does not provide lighting for reading, cooking, or performing specific tasks.

-Once this is done the next step is to select the proper task lighting to meet the specific goals of the patient when working in conjunction with the ambient illumination in the room.
+Once this is complete, the next step is to select the proper task lighting to meet the patient’s specific goals when working in conjunction with the ambient illumination in the room.
 Patients who are bothered by glare may benefit by using high levels of task lighting in combination with therapeutic filters to block out those wavelengths that cause them to have glare.
-Fluorescent 15-25 watt bulbs corrected for color temperature will provide high levels of light in a cost-effective manner.
-Do not use 300-watt halogen or incandescent floor lamps because they use too much energy, generate too much heat, cause excessive glare, and can cause fires if they tip over.
+Fluorescent 15-25 watt bulbs corrected for color temperature will cost-effectively provide high light levels.
+Do not use 300-watt halogen or incandescent floor lamps because they use too much energy, generate too much heat, cause excessive glare, and cause fires if they tip over.

 Many patients with low vision attempt to increase the lighting in their homes or work areas by replacing their table lamps with more powerful light bulbs.
-In most cases, this does not help significantly because most of the light shines on the ceilings and walls or is absorbed by the lampshade, or it simply causes excessive glare.
+In most cases, this does not help because most of the light shines on the ceilings and walls, the lampshade absorbs it, or it simply causes excessive glare.

-The use of desk and floor lamps that direct light specifically on the work areas are the best solutions to help patients to read, write, play cards, see their food, and perform their hobbies.
-Desk lamps generally consist of a silvered or white reflective surface that directs all of the light on the reading material.Because light is directed in a precise manner, all of the light illuminates the reading material and stray light does not cause glare.
-Desk and floor lamps are available in various styles and they use a variety of light bulbs.
+Using desk and floor lamps that direct light specifically on the work areas is the best solution to help patients read, write, play cards, see their food, and perform their hobbies.
+Desk lamps generally have a silvered or white reflective surface directing all the reading material’s light.
+Since light is directed precisely, it illuminates all the reading material, and there is no glare caused by stray light.
+Desk and floor lamps come in various styles and utilize a variety of light bulbs.